mosip/documentation/docs/Download-Card.md

 ```
 * A new database "mosip_digitalcard" has to be created to store the details of the digital cards that are getting generated.
 The details for the same are [available here](https://github.com/mosip/digital-card-service/tree/1.1.5.6/db_scripts/mosip_digitalcard).
+* A new table has been created in "mosip_master" called "applicant_login_details" to track the details of number of times the admin is performing a search.
+The details for the same are [available here](https://github.com/mosip/commons/blob/1.1.5.6/db_release_scripts/mosip_master/ddl/master-applicant_login_detail.sql)

 ### Configuration Changes